math-rad/comind/README.md

     *   a potential process:
         1.  t(ignored)
         2.  th(potentially ignored)
-        3.  the → triggers trunk of tree for context specific parameter BASE “the”, searching from the LATEST node to the OLDEST node by means of the _time_ nodes' relational structure
+        3.  the → triggers trunk of tree for context specific parameter BASE “the”, searching from the LATEST node to the OLDEST node by means of the nodes' relational structure
         4. BRANCH
             1.  the th → divides trunk, truncating all that follows not meeting criteria exclusive to 'th'
             2.  the wh → does the same as the former